Maple syrup urine disease (MSUD) is a very rare inherited condition.

 Babies with MSUD cannot break down certain amino acids.
 These amino acids then build up in the blood and urine, which can be harmful.

-Your baby's urine may smell like maple syrup, which gives the disease its name.
+Your baby's urine may smell like maple syrup, which gives the condition its name.

 Without treatment, MSUD can cause life-threatening problems within a few days of birth.